 - b) Tricks.
 Video will be taken as per Rule 15.15.
 This video will be viewed in regular speed by the Event Judges for record verification.
 Although the record verification cannot change the score recorded in the tournament, the score may be changed for the record submission.
 The video will be sent with the record forms to the chairman of the IWWF Tournament Council.
-The review of the Chairman and the TC may use slow motion or freeze frame to make sure the record is good.
 The Chairman and the TC will use a predetermined process to review the trick runs. - c) In jumping, a video jump measurement system is required.
 These are the allowed Jump measurement systems:

-System Description Corson Photogrammetric based system requiring one camera and grid buoys developed by Bob Corson (USA) Olaf Boettcher Two camera trigonometric system developed by Olaf Boettcher (GER) Japan Three camera trigonometric system developed in Japan Felix Loreto Two camera trigonometric system developed by Felix Loreto (PER) SplashEye Photogrammetric based system requiring one camera and grid buoys developed by Donal Connolly (IRL)
+System Description Corgon Photogrammetric based system requiring one camera and grid buoys Corson developed by Bob Corson (USA) Olaf Boettcher Two camera trigonometric system developed by Olaf Boettcher (GER) Japan Three camera trigonometric system developed in Japan Felix Loreto Two camera trigonometric system developed by Felix Loreto (PER) CalachEva Photogrammetric based system requiring one camera and grid buoys SplashEye developed by Donal Connolly (IRL)